History came alive on Tuesday afternoon at Mullens Elementary School.

 Family and friends strolled around the gym and listened to the presentations.
 MES students from other classes also toured the museum.

-“Miss Brown (a teacher) came from Texas, and she had done something like this there,” said Nina Tunstalle, a fourth grade teacher.
+“Miss (Kara) Brown (a teacher) came from Texas, and she had done something like this there,” said Nina Tunstalle, a fourth grade teacher.

 Tunstalle said students would receive both an ELA (English Language Arts) and history grade for their projects.

 It took about three weeks to prepare for the living museum, she reported.
+State testing delayed the program, which prevented it from taking place during Feburary (Black History Month).

 John Conley can be reached at 304-732-6060 or on Twitter @PIHnews.